Wrongful Death vs. Murder Cases

 Another difference is that the remedy that is available to surviving members who file a wrongful death lawsuit is monetary compensation rather than the punishment of the liable party.

-In other words, the defendant in a wrongful death lawsuit will not face incarceration unless a criminal charge is filed, but they must pay the family or estate if found guilty.
-It is also true that while an individual can be punished with incarceration or death for a criminal case, they are not required to pay damages.
+In other words, the defendant in a wrongful death lawsuit will not face incarceration unless a criminal charge is filed, but they can be required to pay the wrongful death claimants’ damages if they are found liable for wrongful death.

 Seeking help for a wrongful death lawsuit

-A California wrongful death lawsuit requires expert analysis and a skilled attorney who knows how to preserve your legal rights and meet the necessary burden of proof for a successful case.
-Remember that statute of limitations for these cases is two years, so make sure to seek help as soon as possible.
+A California wrongful death lawsuit requires expert analysis and a skilled and experienced attorney who knows how to preserve your legal rights and meet the necessary burden of proof for a successful case.
+Wrongful death cases, like any civil case, must be filed within certain deadlines, that vary from state to state, and from claim to claim.
+That is why it is important to obtain the advice of a wrongful death lawyer as soon as possible.